vippsas/vipps-developers/testdata/README.md

 [the test environment](https://github.com/vippsas/vipps-developers/blob/master/vipps-test-environment.md).
 Please use this test user for all development and testing.

-Please use your dedicated test user for all your testing.

 ## Merchants

 All Vipps customers get a dedicated test merchant to use in